maggieedavisss/ML-Analysis-on-Airbnb-Prices-in-NYC/README.md

       - Number of principal components selected: 200
   - #### KNN Regression:
-      - Used cross-validation to find the number of nearest neighbors that resulted in the lowest train MSE.
+      - Used cross-validation to find the number of nearest neighbors that resulted in the lowest test MSE.
 The range of nearest neighbors was 4 - 50.
       - ![image](https://github.com/maggieedavisss/ML-Analysis-on-Airbnb-Prices-in-NYC/assets/151679687/29a07343-81e4-4716-933c-8a180e1de91a)

       - Number of nearest neighbors selected: 13